Jacob van Maerlant: Biography

 Jacob is also the author of a number of strophic poems, which date from different periods of his life.
-Of these the best known is the Wapene Martijn ("Alas!
+Of these, the best known is the Wapene Martijn ("Alas!
 Martin") so called from the opening words.
 It is a dialogue on the course of events held between the poet himself and a character named Martin.
 Altogether there are three parts, of which the above-mentioned is the first.
 The other two parts are known as Dander Martijn ("Second Martin") and Derden Martijn ("Third Martin").

 Other poems of this kind are Van ons Heren wonden, a translation of the hymn Salve mea! o patrona; Die Clausule van der Bible, an allegorical poem in praise of the Virgin Mary; the Disputacie van onser Vrouwen ende van den helighen Cruce, which bewails the sad situation of the Holy Land.
 Jacob's last poem Van den Lande van Oversee was written after the fall of Acre (1291) and is a stirring summons to a crusade against the infidels, with bitter complaints about abuses in the Church.
 The Geesten were edited by Franck (Groningen, 1882).
 Complete editions of the strophic poems were given by E. Verwijs (Groningen, 1880) and by J. Franck and J. Verdam (Groningen, 1898).

 Based on doctoral research (Van Anrooij 1997), it is now thought likely that Jacob was also the author of the hitherto anonymous Van neghen den besten ("On the Nine Worthies").
 This would be his last work.
 It is one of the few works with European distribution whose source text was written in Middle Dutch.
 The work had a profound and lasting impact on the honor code of the Western European knightly elite.

 Jacob died in the closing years of the 13th century.
 The greater part of his work consists of translations, but he also produced poems that prove him to have had real original poetic faculty.
 Among these are Die Clausule van der Bible, Der Kerken Clage, imitated from a Complainte of Rutebeuf, and the three dialogues entitled Martijn, in which the fundamental questions of theology and ethics were discussed.

 Although Jacob was an orthodox Roman Catholic, he is said to have been called to account by the priests for translating the Bible into the vulgar tongue.
-In spite of his orthodoxy, Jacob was a keen satirist of the corruptions of the clergy.
+In spite of his orthodoxy, Jacob was a keen satirist of the corruption of the clergy.
 He was one of the most learned men of his age, and for two centuries was the most celebrated of Flemish poets.